Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K: Heterostructure and Materials Stack

 State-of-the-art Ge/SiGe heterostructures grown by reduced-pressure chemical vapor deposition (RPCVD) or molecular beam epitaxy (MBE) routinely achieve 2DHG mobilities above $10^{5}$–$10^{6}~\mathrm{cm^2/Vs}$ at millikelvin temperatures and hole densities of order $10^{11}~\mathrm{cm^{-2}}$, ~\cite{tanaka2012upper,li2023quantumtransport,adelsberger2019shallow,kong2024highmobility} with impurity concentrations in the well and barriers below $\sim 10^{10}~\mathrm{cm^{-3}}$ as inferred from secondary-ion mass spectrometry and low-temperature Hall measurements. ~\cite{kong2024highmobility,Zhang_JOS_2024_GeSiGe} Such low disorder is essential for reproducible quantum-dot formation and for suppressing charge noise in multi-qubit devices.

 The structural quality of the virtual substrate and quantum well is typically assessed by high-resolution x-ray diffraction, which confirms the strain state and layer thicknesses, and by cross-sectional transmission electron microscopy, which reveals threading-dislocation densities in the $10^{6}$–$10^{7}~\mathrm{cm^{-2}}$ range and abrupt, well-controlled interfaces. ~\cite{myronov2007very,adelsberger2019shallow} These metrics are consistent with recent demonstrations of gate-defined Ge quantum dots and planar Ge devices coupled to superconducting resonators, ~\cite{hendrickx2020fast,lawrie2020quantum,li2023quantumtransport} supporting the feasibility of the two-qubit, PnC-integrated architecture proposed here.
+For first-generation devices, the same layout can be implemented in natural-abundance Ge/SiGe to validate fabrication, tuning, and readout.
+For coherence-optimized devices, however, the Ge quantum well and SiGe barriers should be grown from isotopically enriched, nuclear-spin-depleted precursors, for example $^{70}\mathrm{Ge}/^{28}\mathrm{Si}^{70}\mathrm{Ge}$ or an analogous spin-zero enriched-Ge platform such as one based on $^{74}\mathrm{Ge}$.
+This distinction separates near-term process validation from the longer-term goal of testing relaxation-limited two-qubit coherence in a high-purity, nuclear-spin-suppressed environment.